swiss-art-research-net/docs.swissartresearch/docs/et/group.md

 </table>

-The intention of these part whole relations is to be used between instances of groups and their parts, larger or smaller.
+The intention of these part-whole relations is to be used between instances of groups and their parts, larger or smaller.
 In particular, we have in mind the relationships of proper belonging, where a department belongs to a faculty which in turn belongs to a university.
 For describing the more general relations of parthood, like the groups belonging to a nation, or more particular relations, like those between actors and the group, please see the actor relations information category.

 ![!](https://workspace.digitale-diathek.net/confluence/rest/gliffy/1.0/embeddedDiagrams/f6ba5183-acf5-42bd-bc95-3b8e9d4e7019.png)